 Meltdown and Specter: The recent gaps in multi-processor architecture built over the past two decades are the latest security breach that has hit the IT industry.

-The phenomenon Meltdown and Specter came once again to confirm what many know but find it hard to admit: no one should think of their system as .
-It is much more valid to recognize a system as "stable" and of course as potentially insecure.
-Meltdown
+The phenomenon Meltdown and Specter once again came to confirm what many know but find it difficult to admit: no one should think of their system as safe.
+It is much more likely to recognize a system as "stable" and of course as potentially unsafe.

 This means thinking about security as a continuous process and not as an end point.

-The flaws and Meltdown have been present in most Intel CPUs since 1995, and other chip manufacturers are also affected.
+Specter and Meltdown flaws are present in most Intel CPUs by 1995, and other chip manufacturers are affected.

-To many it may seem inconceivable that such serious vulnerabilities remain without updates for so many years (the joy of the NSA).
-However it is simply a function of the incredible complexity of the systems we all use.
-A long time ago, there was another one: Remember Heartbleed?
-The gap in the cryptographic book which launched with its own logo and caused panic in IT worldwide.
+For many, it may seem inconceivable that such serious weaknesses remain unannounced for so many years (NSA's joy).
+But it's just a function of the incredible complexity of the systems we all use.
+Before too long, there was another: Do you remember Heartbleed?
+The loophole in the OpenSSL cryptographic library that was released with its own logo and shedding panic on IT globally.
 Remember Shellshock?
-WannaCry ransomware?
+The WannaCry ransomware?

 Security is a utopia and believing that your systems are absolutely safe you are living a very dangerous illusion.
 Just suppose your systems are precarious, and you'll start making better decisions.